The accredited curriculum is designed and taught to prepare students for success in college.

 Other Graduation Requirements:

-- ALL Cristo Rey OKC students must take the ACT test at least twice: in the spring of their junior year and in October of senior year.
+ALL Cristo Rey OKC students must take the SAT test at least twice: in the spring of their junior year and in October of senior year.

 The faculty will work closely with each student and help them to develop skills necessary for life-long learning including creativity, curiosity, critical thinking, problem solving, communication, and collaboration.
 In the process, students will gain a deep understanding of both themselves and the world around them.